Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Jet Thermal Expansion

-Figure \ref{fig:plot5_6} illustrates representative solutions of the coupled system formed by equation \eqref{eq:continuity_vz} and \eqref{eq:heat} for a set of parameters characteristic of IFMIF-type operation.
-In particular, the figure presents the maximum longitudinal perturbation velocity $v_z$ (in logarithmic scale) toward the front surface as a function of the beam and flow parameters, thereby demonstrating that intense energy deposition gives rise to localized perturbations of velocity and temperature that remain confined within the beam–matter interaction region \cite{knaster.2016,dovidio.2023,flament.1992}.
+In particular, this figure presents the maximum longitudinal perturbation velocity $v_z$ (in logarithmic scale) toward the front surface as a function of the beam and flow parameters, thereby demonstrating that intense energy deposition gives rise to localized perturbations of velocity and temperature that remain confined within the beam–matter interaction region \cite{knaster.2016,dovidio.2023,flament.1992}.
 These perturbations introduce stringent constraints on the admissible operating regimes, including, for example, upper bounds on allowable surface temperature increases and on the maximum velocity deviation with respect to the mean flow \cite{knaster.2016,dovidio.2023,flament.1992}.

-The foregoing analysis demonstrates that the full fields $\rho(x,y,z,t)$ and $T(x,y,z,t)$, governed by equations \eqref{eq:continuity_vz} and \eqref{eq:heat}, can be systematically reduced to a low-dimensional set of scalar observables that are more directly pertinent to feedback-control design \cite{knaster.2016,dovidio.2023,Morgan_2013_2,flament.1992}.
-Examples include the maximum jet temperature at the front surface, \(T_{\max}(t)\); the peak transverse or longitudinal velocity perturbation, \(v_{z,\max}(t)\); and integrated figures of merit that jointly characterize tritium-production efficiency and heat-removal performance \cite{knaster.2016,dovidio.2023,Morgan_2013_2,clark.2025,morgan.2013}.
-Upon linearization of equations \eqref{eq:continuity_vz} and \eqref{eq:heat} about a steady operating point of the jet/blanket system and subsequent projection onto these observables, the resulting dynamics can be represented with high fidelity by low-order, linear time-invariant models over the relevant operating regime \cite{Morgan_2013_2,clark.2025,morgan.2013}.
+The foregoing analysis demonstrates that the full fields $\rho(x,y,z,t)$ and $T(x,y,z,t)$, governed by equations \eqref{eq:continuity_vz} and \eqref{eq:heat}, can be systematically reduced to a low-dimensional set of scalar observables that are more directly pertinent to feedback-control design \cite{knaster.2016,dovidio.2023,morgan.2013_2,flament.1992}.
+Examples include the maximum jet temperature at the front surface, \(T_{\max}(t)\); the peak transverse or longitudinal velocity perturbation, \(v_{z,\max}(t)\); and integrated figures of merit that jointly characterize T-production efficiency and heat-removal performance \cite{knaster.2016,dovidio.2023,morgan.2013_2,clark.2025,morgan.2013}.
+Upon linearization of equations \eqref{eq:continuity_vz} and \eqref{eq:heat} about a steady operating point of the jet/blanket system and subsequent projection onto these observables, the resulting dynamics can be represented with high fidelity by low-order, LTI models over the relevant operating regime \cite{morgan.2013_2,clark.2025,morgan.2013}.